benjamin-shapiro/benjamin-shapiro.github.io/_pages/geo.md

   <p>
     Track smells around your area.
 Smell something stinky?
 Report it!
 Smell something heavenly and want others to experience it?
 Enlighten your friends.
-In a world where smells are our most dear sense, Aromap is your guiding light.
+In a world where smells are our dearest sense, Aromap is your guiding light.
   </p>

   <img src="/Images/Aromap1.png" alt="Aromap screenshot 1" loading="lazy" />